-I’m interested in developing and implementing cutting-edge web applications for academic libraries, with a particular focus on library services platforms, discovery systems, and integration with learning management systems.
+I’m interested in developing and implementing cutting-edge web applications for academic libraries, with a primary focus on library services platforms and discovery systems, and a secondary interest in digital library platforms.
 I bring to that task nearly 15 years of programming and interface design experience, coupled with a deep knowledge of library systems and how students and faculty use libraries.

 Master of Library & Information Science